Built company-wide systems and processes for sustainable and scalable growth

 I spearheaded the transformation of RHD’s design team by fostering collaboration, streamlining processes, and aligning goals to drive scalable growth and impactful outcomes.

-• Using Service Design principles, I facilitated co-creating sessions to develop a flexible design framework, ensuring continuous feedback loops to foster team ownership and adaptability.
+I developed a flexible design framework using Service Design principles, ensuring continuous feedback loops to foster team ownership and adaptability.

-• By auditing tools, I streamlined workflows by transitioning from fragmented tools (Sketch, InDesign, Zeplin) to Figma, optimising collaboration and reducing inefficiencies.
+I streamlined workflows by auditing tools transitioning from fragmented ones (Sketch, InDesign, Zeplin) to Figma, optimising collaboration and reducing inefficiencies.

 my approach